infiniflow/infinity/docs/getstarted/quickstart.md

 ## Install Infinity locally using pip

-Infinity, also available as a Python library, eliminates the need for a separate back-end server and all the complex communication settings.
+Infinity, also available as a Python module, eliminates the need for a separate back-end server and all the complex communication settings.
 Using `pip install` and `import infinity`, you can quickly build a local AI application in Python, leveraging the world's fastest and the most powerful RAG database:

-1. Install Infinity as a whole:
+1. Install Infinity as a module:
    ```bash
    pip install infinity-sdk==0.2.1
    ```